jrrbelmont/collectd-mongodb/README.md

 * Host - hostname or IP address of the mongodb server defaults to 127.0.0.1
 * Port - the port of the mongodb server defaults to 27017
 * Database - the databases you want to monitor defaults to "admin".
 You can provide more than one database.
 Note that the first database _must_ be "admin", as it is used to perform a serverStatus()

+## SSL/TLS Configuration
+**To use SSL/TLS, install Pymongo with TLS support by running `pip install pymongo[tls]`.**

+* UseTLS - set this to `true` if you want to connect to Mongo using TLS/x509/SSL.
+* CACerts - path to a CA cert that will be used to verify the certificate that Mongo presents (not needed if not using TLS or if Mongo's cert is signed by a globally trusted issuer already installed in the default location on your OS)
+* TLSClientCert - path to a client certificate (not needed unless your Mongo instance requires x509 client verification)
+* TLSClientKey - path to a client certificate key (not needed unless your Mongo instance requires x509 client verification, or if your client cert above has the key included)
+* TLSClientKeyPassphrase - passphrase for the TLSClientKey above (not needed if not using TLS Client auth, requires Python 2.7.9+)

 The following is an example Collectd configuration for this plugin: